ped7g/upkr/z80_unpacker/readme.txt

 may need even more than 7 bytes to unpack final byte, but usually 1-4 bytes may suffice.

 TODO:
+- (@ped7g) explore new packing configuration bits to see if the unpack can be shorter in specific combination
 - build bigger corpus of test data to benchmark future changes in algorithm/format (example and zx48.rom was used to do initial tests)
 - maybe try to beat double-loop `decode_number` with different encoding format
 - (@ped7g) Z80N version of unpacker for ZX Next devs
-- (@exoticorn) add Z80 specific packer (to avoid confusion with original MicroW8 variant), and land it all to master branch, maybe in "z80" directory or something? (and overall decide how to organise+merge this upstream into main repo)
-- (@exoticorn) add to packer output with possible packed/unpacked region overlap

 DONE:
+* exoticorn: packer extended with --z80 to simplify config for z80 unpack
+* exoticorn: packer extended with --margin to report maximum possible overlap
 * review non-bitstream variant, if it's feasible to try to implement it with Z80
     - Ped7g: IMHO nope, the 12b x 8b MUL code would probably quickly cancel any gains from the simpler state update
 * review first implementation to identify weak spots where the implementation can be shorter+faster